orchestral/toolkit-docs/getting-started/configuration.md

 # Configuration

-The Packages Toolkit for Laravel uses `testbench.yaml` as configuration file where you can define the following schemas to be used within `testbench` CLI or Workbench environment:
+The Packages Toolkit for Laravel uses `testbench.yaml` as a configuration file where you can define the following schemas to be used within `testbench` CLI or Workbench environment:

  Name            | Type      | Description
 :----------------|:----------|:--------------------